SonarSource/sonarlint-core/API_CHANGES.md

 * Introduce a new parameter in the constructor of `org.sonarsource.sonarlint.core.rpc.protocol.backend.initialize.FeatureFlagsDto`: `canOpenFixSuggestion`.
   * This flag lets clients completely disable the opening a fix suggestion in the IDE, which can be useful if the feature is not yet available in the client.
+* Introduce a new initialization parameter `TelemetryMigrationDto` to `org.sonarsource.sonarlint.core.rpc.protocol.backend.initialize.InitializeParams`
+  * The parameter is nullable and should be used only by the SLVS to migrate its telemetry.
+All other clients should provide `null` as a value.

 ## New features